-- First remove loose, dry contaminants from the surface of the door - (particularly sand and dirt from the sill area) using a soft brush and a vacuum cleaner, being careful not to scratch the paint by rubbing. - Gently hose down the door, to flush away as much surface contamination as possible.
+First remove loose, dry contaminants from the surface of the door or window - (particularly sand and dirt from the sill area) using a soft brush and a vacuum cleaner, being careful not to scratch the paint by rubbing.

+- Gently hose down the door or window, to flush away as much surface contamination as possible.
 Do not use high pressure as this may force water inside your home, wetting interior wall and floor finishes. - Add a small amount of mild detergent (e.g. car wash or dishwashing liquid) to warm water.
-Always spot test your cleaning solution in an inconspicuous area before applying to the whole door. - Using a soft brush or a sponge, gently wash down the doorframe.
+Always spot test your cleaning solution in an inconspicuous area before applying to the whole door or window.